-Garbage & Recycling Collection
+Waste & Recycling Collection

 Has your garbage been missed?

-Complete a Request for Service or contact City Hall at (250) 423-6817.
 The Transfer Station is, located on Highway 3 at Brenner Road across from Home Hardware, open Mon-Fri (9 am - 5 pm) and Sat-Sun (10 am - 4 pm) and closed on Statutory Holidays.
 There are no fees for household waste.